ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 to that house.

-✔️ **Update House Status** - allow users to modify the status of a house and update its position in the 20-bay production line (e.g., a house that has completed all work in Bay 11 - "Electrical Rough In" can proceed to Bay 10 - "Insulation/Sheathing").
+✔️ **Update House Status** - allow users to modify the status of a house and update its position in the 20-bay production line (e.g., a house that has completed all work in Bay 11 - 'Electrical Rough In' can proceed to Bay 10 - 'Insulation/Sheathing').

 ### Standard Requirements